Fashion Image-to-Image Translation for Complementary Item Retrieval: Technical Background: Generative Models

 Despite their high-quality generations, Diffusion Models have yet to see widespread application within the fields of information retrieval and recommender systems.
 This contrasts VAEs and GANs, which have been extensively explored and integrated into these domains.
 The primary barrier to adopting Diffusion Models is the significant computational cost associated with their architectures~\cite{DBLP:conf/cvpr/RombachBLEO22,berthelot2024estimating}.
 These models require powerful computational resources for training and inference due to their iterative nature, which involves multiple steps of noise injection and removal through complex neural networks, thus increasing the computational resources required compared to other generative models.
 As a result, despite their superior ability to generate realistic samples, the practical deployment of Diffusion Models in real-time applications remains challenging.
-The high computational overhead limits their integration into systems where efficiency and rapid response times are essential.
+The high computational overhead limits their integration into systems where efficiency and rapid response times are essential, such as CoIR systems, where rapid responsiveness is crucial~\cite{DBLP:conf/iccv/0002OTG21}.